 Repository secure by design: how to sleep better without fear of security vulnerabilities

-Thanks to the tests and code review, you can make your project bug-free.
+Thanks to tests and code review, you can make your project bug-free.
 Right?
 Well… actually, probably not.
 That would be too easy. 😉 These techniques lower the chance of bugs, but they can’t eliminate them entirely.
-But does it mean we need to live with the risk of bugs until the end of our lives?
+Does that mean we need to live with the risk of bugs until the end of our lives?

 ua.RenderError(http.StatusBadRequest, "register error:"+err.Error())